 What is Fraud?

 You are probably familiar with the term fraud, however, in the law fraud is when someone acts dishonestly in order to gain some form of advantage over another, which in most cases is a financial advantage.
 Simply, a fraud is committed when a person makes a false statement or an intent to deceive, that is meant to harm another financially or for other personal gains.
-In order of the state to convict a person of committing a fraud offense, the prosecution must show that the accused committed the following beyond a reasonable doubt.
+In order for the state to convict a person of committing a fraud offense, the prosecution must show that the accused committed the following beyond a reasonable doubt.

 - That you misrepresented a material fact